 - Do you act according to what you believe in (there is no God) or what you don’t believe in (lack of belief in God)?

 I act according to my conscience, motivation, and strongest inclination at any given moment (as we all do).
 After all, not all my inclinations are in agreement with each other.
-I respond to my environment and how it seems the world operates around me to achieve desired results.
+I respond to my environment and how it seems the world operates around me to reach my goals.
 My skepticism about the existence of an ill-defined Supreme Being may influence some actions, but no more than the same skepticism regarding other superstitions/mythological beings (ghosts, leprechauns, psychics, and so forth).

 - Do you think it consistent for someone who “lacks belief” in God to work against God’s existence by attempting to show that God doesn’t exist?